 The result of the calculation is a list of MixedBehaviorProfile.
-A mixed behavior profile specifies, for each information set, the probability distribution over actions at that information set.
+A mixed behavior profile is a dict-like object which specifies, for each information set, the probability distribution over actions at that information set, conditional on the information set being reached.
 Indexing a MixedBehaviorProfile by a player gives the probability distributions over each of that player's information sets: